barbaralba's translation of the new testament

 We all knew and didn't need to say:

-"The kingdom of heaven is here with us tonight under this big black sky."
+‘The kingdom of heaven is here with us tonight under this big black sky.’

-"I'm certain she is just sleeping."
+“I’m certain she is just sleeping.
+She often does when she is pregnant.”

 "I will.
 I'm on my way now."